saipheblue/saitech.blog/content/post/post_11/index.md

 `gamemoderun %command%`

-This ensures the game runs with GameMode optimizations.
+This ensures the game runs with Gamemode optimizations.

 ## Installation:

-If you don’t have GameMode installed, you can install it on Arch Linux using:
+If you don’t have Gamemode installed, you can install it on Arch Linux using:

 ```
 sudo pacman -S gamemode
 ```

-To check if GameMode is active, run:
+To check if Gamemode is active, run:

 ```
 gamemoded -s
 ```
-This will show whether GameMode is running.
+This will show whether Gamemode is running.

-## What Does GameMode Optimize?
+## What Does Gamemode Optimize?

-GameMode can tweak a variety of settings to improve gaming performance, including:
+Gamemode can tweak a variety of settings to improve gaming performance, including:

 * CPU Governor:
   * Locks your CPU at top speed for better performance.